winyl-player/winyl/BUILD.md

 You need Visual Studio C++ 2017 (with Windows XP support for C++).

-x64 build is broken.
-I'll fix it later.

 First you need to compile all 3rd-party libraries.

 Precompiled libraries and everything else that are needed to build the program also avaliable here: